kerrishotts/cordova-plugin-donky-push/README.md

 ### updateRegistrationDetails()

-Updates registered user and device details
+Updates registered user and device details.

+Note: this can only be called to register a new user; passing in the userId of an existing user will raise an error.
+To update registration details to an existing user, use `updateUserDetails()`.

     cordova.plugins.donky.updateRegistrationDetails(success, error, userDetails, deviceDetails);